-Drawing a Clear Line
+Drawing a clear line

 Recently, I felt the urge to create more space for creativity.
 The last time that happened a decade ago and automagically that space was filled and something new emerged—Javaslang1, better known as Vavr today.
 And boy, that was a ride, I could tell tales!